MahendraG7/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it deploys at higher speeds and it performs without needing to install a software agent
+No configuration was performed manually, which is advantageous because it deploys at higher speeds and it performs without needing to install a software agent.

 The playbook implements the following tasks:
 -  Use apt module to Install Docker.io